Hillary Clinton 2016 presidential campaign: Caucuses and primaries

 Clinton won Iowa by the closest margin in the history of the state's Democratic caucus.
-O'Malley suspended his campaign after a distant third-place finish, leaving Clinton and Sanders the only two candidates.
+Maryland Governor Martin O'Malley suspended his campaign after a distant third-place finish, leaving Clinton and Sanders the only two candidates.
 The electoral battle turned out to be more competitive than expected, with Sanders winning the New Hampshire primary while Clinton scored victories in the Nevada caucuses and South Carolina primary.
 On four different Super Tuesdays, Clinton secured numerous important wins in each of the nine most populous states including California, New York, Florida, and Texas, while Sanders scored various victories in between.

 On June 6, 2016, the Associated Press and NBC News stated that Clinton had become the presumptive nominee after reaching the required number of delegates, including both pledged and unpledged delegates (superdelegates), to secure the nomination.
 In doing so, she had become the first woman to ever be the presumptive nominee of any major political party in the United States.
 On June 7, Clinton officially secured a majority of pledged delegates after winning in the California and New Jersey primaries.
 President Barack Obama, Vice President Joe Biden and Senator Elizabeth Warren formally endorsed Clinton on June 9, 2016.
 Sanders confirmed on June 24 that he would vote for Clinton over Donald Trump in the general election and, on July 12, 2016, formally endorsed Clinton in Portsmouth, New Hampshire.

 On July 26, 2016, the Democratic National Convention officially nominated Clinton for president and Virginia Senator Tim Kaine for vice president.
+Clinton is the first woman in U.S. history to run for president as the nominee of a major political party.